 Protecting Your Pets From Birds of Prey

 There are several easy steps pet owners can take to protect their pets from bird attacks.

 - Supervise Pets: Stay outside with your pet at all times.
 A hunting raptor is less likely to attack a small animal when a much larger one (its owner) is nearby.
-To be effective, you need to be just as visible from the air as your pet is when out in the yard, not under a canopy, umbrella or roof.
-It is most effective to stay relatively close to your pet, especially in a large yard or another broad area.
+To be effective, you need to be just as visible from the air as your pet is when out in the yard, not under a canopy, umbrella, or roof.
+It is most effective to stay relatively close to your pet, especially in a large yard, open park, or another broad area.